 Get On the Hopsy Train!

 If you do not own a SUB mini kegerator and want in on the action, use the following link to get the SUB practically for free. $60.00 will get you a SUB mini kegerator, two beer TORPs of your choice and two limited edition Hopsy beer glasses.
 Use the link below and select a Hopsy location that is closest to your residence (San Francisco, New York, Chicago and San Diego) to check if they deliver to your area.
-You get the SUB system practically for free, I get a $1.00 beer box for the referral.
+You get the SUB system practically for free, I get credit towards a beer box for the referral.
 Cool?
 Cool.

 *Limited time offer, offer may change at any time.
 Be sure to read the fine print and beer delivery commitment requirement.